-What kinds of decisions can an SDM agreement help with?
+What types of decisions can a Supported Decision-Making agreement help with?

 Supported Decision-Making agreements can be used for any decisions the Person feels they need additional support-such as housing, health care, financial affairs, or other areas the Person identifies on the Supported Decision-Making agreement form.